 Arizona-Sonora Desert Museum Overview and History

-The Museum is a fusion experience: zoo, botanical garden, art gallery, natural history museum, and aquarium.
-Interpretation of Sonoran Desert animals, plants, geology, climate and native cultures is presented in a natural environment:
+The 98 acre Desert Museum is a fusion experience: zoo, botanical garden, art gallery, natural history museum, and aquarium.

-- 21 acres with two miles of walking paths
+- 21 interpreted acres with two miles of walking paths through various desert habitats

 - 230 animal species